Oops, Did I Say That? 26 Common Mistakes in English You Can Easily Avoid Making

 Example Mistake: The list of items are on the desk.

-Tip: In the above sentence, the list of items is one singular list.
-Therefore, we should not use “are.”
+In the above sentence, the list of items is one singular list, so it’s incorrect to use “are.”
 We should use “is.”

 Correction: The list of items is on the desk.